Contact Us

 Beyond information-theoretic security, entanglement-based key generation is also secure in implementation, in part because the key is never revealed anywhere on the network.
 The shared secret key can be used in many ways by classical networks.
 We will give several such examples in a later slide, but in our example, Alice and Bob will use their shared secret key via a symmetric encryption algorithm, such as AES 256, to encrypt and decrypt messages and thus secure their communication.

-In the image above, Alice and Bob are connected by classical and quantum channels.
-The key is generated using the quantum channel with support from the classical channel.
+In the image above, Alice and Bob are connected by classical and entanglement channels.
+The key is generated using the entanglement channel with support from the classical channel.
 The key is then used by the classical channel to secure Alice and Bob’s classical communications.

 Is this the same as QKD (quantum key distribution)?